inigodelportillo/ITU-Rpy/README.md

 # ITU-Rpy [![GitHub license](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://raw.githubusercontent.com/Carthage/Carthage/master/LICENSE.md) [![Build Status](https://travis-ci.org/iportillo/ITU-Rpy.svg?branch=master)](https://travis-ci.org/iportillo/ITU-Rpy) [![PyPI version](https://badge.fury.io/py/itur.svg)](https://badge.fury.io/py/itur) [![Coverage Status](https://coveralls.io/repos/github/iportillo/ITU-Rpy/badge.svg?branch=master)](https://coveralls.io/github/iportillo/ITU-Rpy?branch=master)

-A python implementation of the ITU-P R Recommendations to compute atmospheric attenuation in slant and horizontal paths.
+A python implementation of the ITU-R P. Recommendations to compute atmospheric attenuation in slant and horizontal paths.

 The propagation loss on an Earth-space path and a horizontal-path, relative to the free-space loss, is the sum of different contributions, namely:  attenuation by atmospheric gases; attenuation by rain, other precipitation and clouds; scintillation and multipath effects; attenuation by sand and dust storms.
 Each of these contributions has its own characteristics as a function of frequency, geographic location and elevation angle.
 ITU-Rpy allows for fast, vectorial computation of the different contributions to the atmospheric attenuation.

 ## Documentation
 The documentation can be found at [ITU-Rpy documentation](http://itu-rpy.readthedocs.io/en/latest/index.html) in Read the docs.

-Examples of use cases can be found in the [examples](https://github.com/iportillo/ITU-Rpy/tree/master/examples) folder.
+Examples of use cases can be found in the [examples folder](https://github.com/iportillo/ITU-Rpy/tree/master/examples).

 ## Installation
-ITU-Rpy has the followind dependencies: `numpy`, `scipy`, `joblib`, and `astropy`.
+ITU-Rpy has the followind dependencies: `numpy`, `scipy`, `joblib`, `pyproj`, and `astropy`.
 Installation of `basemap` and `matplotlib` is recommended to display results in a map.

 Using pip, you can install all of them by running:
 ```